 - Housing costs are estimated using international (UN-HABITAT) and national standards for decency (e.g. dwellings located outside slums and unsafe areas that have permanent walls, roofs that do not leak, and adequate ventilation; amenities such as electricity, water, and sanitary toilet facilities; and sufficient living space so parents can sleep separately from children).
 The cost of acceptable housing is based on visits to local housing with workers.

-- Lastly for practical reasons, cost of other essential needs is estimated using an extrapolation method based on secondary household expenditure data.
+- Lastly for practical reasons, cost of all other needs is estimated using an extrapolation method based on secondary household expenditure data.
+This is because we believe that people should have full control over how they use their income and we should not decide for them what is or is not an acceptable expenditure.
 This is then “post checked” to make sure that sufficient funds are included for health care, education, and transportation.
 This guards against the extrapolation method replicating poor living conditions as it is based on currently observed expenditure according to available household expenditure data.

 Total cost per capita of a basic but decent standard of living is then scaled up to arrive at a cost for a typical family size in the area.
 A small margin is then added to provide for unexpected events and emergencies such as illnesses and accidents, to help ensure sustainability and avoidance of the perpetual poverty trap.
 To arrive at the living wage estimate, the estimated total cost of a decent standard of living for a typical family is then defrayed over the typical number of full-time equivalent workers per family for that location.